spices-lib/Spices-Engine-Example/README.md

-This is an example of Spices Engine
+This is an example of Spices Engine.
+With Nsight Developer Tools, you can view all thoses:
+- All Shader Source in use
+- All Events contributes to the scene
 # Screenshot

 ---